merbanan/rtl_433/README.md

 	  devices: posts device and sensor info in nested topics The topic string will expand keys like [/model]
 	E.g. -F "mqtt://localhost:1883,user=USERNAME,pass=PASSWORD,retain=0,devices=rtl_433[/id]"
+	With MQTT each rtl_433 instance needs a distinct driver selection.
+The MQTT Client-ID is computed from the driver string.
+	If you use multiple RTL-SDR, perhaps set a serial and select by that (helps not to get the wrong antenna).
 	Specify InfluxDB 2.0 server with e.g. -F "influx://localhost:9999/api/v2/write?org=<org>&bucket=<bucket>,token=<authtoken>"
 	Specify InfluxDB 1.x server with e.g. -F "influx://localhost:8086/write?db=<db>&p=<password>&u=<user>"
 	  Additional parameter -M time:unix:usec:utc for correct timestamps in InfluxDB recommended